-By removing a nut at the rear arch support the wakeboard tower is able to collapse towards the windshield reducing the clearance so the 215 DB can fit into a garage.
+By removing a nut at the rear arch support, the wakeboard tower is able to collapse towards the windshield reducing the clearance so that the 215 DB can fit into a garage.
 Hint… wait till the boat is on the trailer to remove the nut.

 Fishing Package Option.
 Add specific fishing functionality to the 215 DB with fore and aft casting platforms, pedestal seats, livewell and a bow trolling motor.

 The cockpit is entered by a step down from the stern.
 As noted above, all three of Bayliner's new deckboats have full fiberglass interior liners.
 The L-shaped seating surrounding the cockpit not only allows for plenty of people to gather around but also adds to the comfort level of the 215 DB.
 It includes an aft facing chaise lounge and there's the usual storage under the seats with one unique exception.

 Underneath the portside seat is a removable clear plastic bin, typical used to store goods at home in the basement, garage or attic that keep moisture out.
 Bayliner's clever concept is to provide a dedicated space for interchangeable activity-specific bins.
 Going out fishing?
 Grab the fishing gear bin.
 Heading to the beach?
 Grab the bin with the snorkels, masks and frisbees.